The Attribute

-Attributes are modifiers that help describe or characterize the noun or pronoun by answering questions such as what, what kind of, whose, which, how much, and how many.
+Attributes are modifiers that help describe or characterise the noun or pronoun by answering questions such as what, what kind of, whose, which, how much, and how many.

 Attributes are essential for adding detail and specificity to language, allowing speakers and writers to convey more precise meanings.